squidfunk/mkdocs-material/docs/insiders/getting-started.md

 ## Caveats

-This sections describes some aspects to consider when using Insiders together with Material for MkDocs to ensure that users without access to Insiders can still build your documentation.
+This section describes some aspects to consider when using Insiders together with Material for MkDocs to ensure that users without access to Insiders can still build your documentation.